mimoduo/raven/content/raven-doc.md

 ### Creating Your Own Theme

 Creating your own theme is a piece of cake.
-Since Raven treats markup and styles separately, you can continue to use the feather theme templates while developing your own theme outside. *Just reconfigure your blog's settings to point to a different theme folder*:
+Since Raven treats markup and styles separately, you can continue to use the feather theme templates while developing your own theme outside of feather. *Just reconfigure your blog's settings to point to a different theme folder*:

 ```json
 "data": {